 A beautiful garden location with a commemorative pillar and a bronze plaque.

 A bronze memorial plaque may be purchased for the Book of Memories in memory of a loved one who may be buried or scattered elsewhere.

 The City of Edmonton, Edmonton Catholic Cemeteries and the Alberta Health Services and Covenant Health Pregnancy and Infant Loss Program work together to assist families who are grieving the loss of a newborn or stillborn child.
 Services are held annually, with the interment costs paid by the hosting cemetery.
 Memorial plaques are available at a reasonable rates.

 Commemorative Options for Cremated Remains

-In all Municipal Cemeteries there are existing trees which are available for urn burial and commemoration.
+In all Municipal Cemeteries there are existing trees that are available for urn burial and commemoration.

-You may also choose to scatter cremated remains in a specially landscaped area, and mark it with a commemorative plaque nearby, or by a tree.
+You may also choose to scatter cremated remains in a specially landscaped area, and mark this place with a commemorative plaque nearby, or by a tree.